COS301-SE-2021/Smart-Student-Handbook/README.md

 <div style="margin-left: 4%">

-The Smart Student notebook is an advance note taking application that is aimed towards student.
-The Smart Student notebook attempts to improve, speeds up, and encourage collaboration between students.
-The Smart Student application will allow users to create notebooks.
+The Smart Student Handbook is an advanced note taking application that is aimed towards students to help aid in their note taking experience by making it a collaborative and smart experience.
+It does this by recommending similar notes and content based off the title, description and tags of the note that the user has opened through the Smart Assist tool.
-Notebooks can be stored in different folders.
-Notebooks consist of different sections and sections can then be split up into pages allowing for organized note taking.
-Notes are written in markup, thus allowing for multiple customization options for users such as text formatting, adding bullet points, tables, images and much more.
-Once a notebook is opened, a Smart assist toolbar will popup on the side , giving notebook recommendations on similar notebooks.
-The user will then have the ability to merge, copy or clone these notebook to their notebook.
-Afterwards users will be able to rate either the entire notebook or snippets of the notebook.
-The application will work on a subscription based service where users will be paid according to amount of other users using their notebook.
+The Smart Student Handbook also allows students to add collaborators to their notebooks so that multiple students can collaborate in real-time on the same notebook.
+Each notebook contains it's own chat room so that students who are collaborating can communicate while collaborating.
+Students are also able to explore, clone and rate notebooks as well as manage their account information.

 </div>

-<p>Deployed Smart Student Handbook: <a href="https://smartstudenthandbook.co.za/">https://smartstudenthandbook.co.za/ </a></p>
+🖥️  <a href="https://smartstudenthandbook.co.za/" target="_blank">https://smartstudenthandbook.co.za/ </a>

 # Git Structure